hanecakr/forests2heritage/docs/Session_3.md

 **Looking into Rijksmuseum's maritime collection: provenance and function of 18th and 19th century half hull models**

-Tirza Mol^1^, Paul van Duin^2^, Jeroen ter Brugge^3^, Marta Domínguez-Delmás^4^
+Tirza Mol^1^, Paul van Duin^2^, Jeroen ter Brugge^3^, Davina Kuh Jakobi^4^, Marta Domínguez-Delmás^5^

-*^1^ Shipmodel and furniture conservator at Rijksmuseum, Amsterdam, the Netherlands. ^2^ Head of furniture conservation at Rijksmuseum, Amsterdam, the Netherlands. ^3^ Curator of maritime collections at Rijksmuseum, Amsterdam, the Netherlands. ^4^ Institute of Art History, Faculty of Humanities, University of Amsterdam, Amsterdam, the Netherlands.*
+*^1^ Shipmodel and furniture conservator at Rijksmuseum, Amsterdam, the Netherlands. ^2^ Head of furniture conservation at Rijksmuseum, Amsterdam, the Netherlands. ^3^ Curator of maritime collections at Rijksmuseum, Amsterdam, the Netherlands. ^4^ Conservator, Whaley Historic House Museum, USA. ^5^ Research Associate Amsterdam School for Heritage, Memory and Material Culture, Faculty of Humanities, University of Amsterdam, Amsterdam, the Netherlands.*

 <T.Mol@rijksmuseum.nl>